 Too many startups fail because they try to add all the features they can think of to the product.
 Often it turns out that people don't even need most of them.

 So keep it simple.
 Set one goal, answer one need, and let your product be the solution for that.
 You'll make it better once you hear what people think about it.

 You may have noticed, for example, that Facebook has always been all about growing users.
-The money will follow.
-Mark Zuckerberg knew that the product first had to be in the hands of the mass.
+The money will follow, and Mark Zuckerberg knew that the product first had to be in the hands of the masses.

-In today’s world, it’s about reaching the audience first.
-Making money is an inevitable result of that.
+In today's world, it's about reaching the audience first, and making money is an inevitable result of that.

 Mike Krieger and Kevin Systrom say no to the need for more people in a team.
 Instead, they prefer to work with a few passionate individuals who know what they are doing.

 The two founders of Instagram know that great products come from a great team.
-They’ve done their best to carefully pick people who care about what they do, who have talent but are also eager to learn, who have potential and want to contribute to the vision of the company.
+They've done their best to carefully pick people who care about what they do, who have talent but are also eager to learn, who have potential, and who want to contribute to the company's vision.

 That's something every user will feel when using the product.
 So, focus on having a small team, but with smart and ambitious people full of enthusiasm.

 #7: Choose one core option and be the best at it